 A self-insured employer, the employer's insurance company, a third party administrator responsible for administering the employer's workers' compensation claims, or an attorney representing either the employer or the employer's insurance company can file a claim.

 No. The employee must sustain a subsequent (occupational) injury that results in liability for workers' compensation benefits occurring after the employer is made aware of an employee's pre-existing permanent partial disability and all the pre-requisites are met.

+Requests for reimbursement are made using Form B, which can be found on the Downloads section of this site.
+Instructions for a proper submittal are included on this form.
 Reimbursement requests are processed in the order that they are received in the office.
 Prior to any payments being made, Board approval must be obtained.
 The Second Injury Board meets on the first Thursday of each month.
-You may use the following link to view the current month's agenda (PDF).
+You may use the following link to view the current month's agenda.

 Yes.
 An appeal must be filed within 30 days from the receipt of the Board's decision.
-Appeals are taken to the 19th Judicial District Court, Parish of East Baton Rouge, or the parish where the accident occurred.
+Appeals are taken to the 19th Judicial District Court, Parish of East Baton Rouge.

 To obtain the status of an existing claim, please contact the Second